-CONnect (required) the verb for this command.
-The minimum spelling is CON.

--ACCount (optional) login account code that may be used by the host in which you are attempting to connect.
-The minimum spelling is -ACC.

--ADAPTer (optional) specify an alternate NetEx (H210) subsystem name.
-The minimum spelling is -ADAPT.

--APPlication (optional) identify the login application on the remote host.
-The minimum spelling is -APP.

--BLOCKsize (optional) local host's maximum network block size in bytes.
-This size gets sent to the remote host on a CONNECT and a new negotiated NetEx block size gets returned.
-The REMOTE "information only" BLOCKSIZE qualifier contains this new value.
-The accepted range of values for BLOCKSIZE on an z/OS system is 2048 to 65535 bytes.
-Most systems will only support a maximum BLOCKSIZE of 32768.
+Where: CONnect (required) the verb for this command.
+The minimum spelling is CON. -ACCount (optional) login account code that may be used by the host in which you are attempting to connect.
+The minimum spelling is -ACC. -ADAPTer (optional) specify an alternate NetEx/IP (H210IPz) subsystem name.
+The minimum spelling is -ADAPT. -APPlication (optional) identify the login application on the remote host.
+The minimum spelling is -APP. -BLOCKsize (optional) local host's maximum network block size in bytes.
+This size gets sent to the remote host on a CONnect and a new negotiated NetEx/IP block size gets returned.
+The REMOTE "information only" BLOCKsize qualifier contains this new value.
+The accepted range of values for BLOCKsize on a z/OS system is 2048 to 65535 bytes.
+Most systems will only support a maximum BLOCKsize of 32768.
 The z/OS default is 16384.
-The minimum spelling is -BLOCK.

--COMmand (optional) startup command file name that may be used by the host in which you are attempting to connect.
+The minimum spelling is -BLOCK. -COMmand (optional) startup command file name that may be used by the host in which you are attempting to connect.
 The minimum spelling is -COM.

--INTerval (optional) connect retry interval in seconds used for connection retries when connecting to a remote host.
-The accepted range of values for INTERVAL is 1 to 60 seconds.
-The default is to retry every 5 seconds.
-The minimum spelling is -INT.
+(optional) connect retry interval in seconds used for connection retries when connecting to a remote host.
+The accepted range of values for INTerval is 1 to 60 seconds.

--PASSword (optional) default login password that is used to validate a user on a remote host during a connect.
-PASSWORD is usually overridden on the command line of the CONNECT command.
+(optional) default login password that is used to validate a user on a remote host during a connect.
+PASSword is usually overridden on the command line of the CONnect command.
 This qualifier must be used in conjunction with the -USERname qualifier.
 The minimum spelling is -PASS.